krinagajera15/tms/README.md

-# 🚚 Freight Bidding TMS (Transportation Management
+# 🚚 Freight Bidding TMS (Transportation Management System)
               System)

 To Design and implement a transportation bidding platform where logistics companies can post route-based delivery jobs and vendors can submit bids. the system will